Anthony Curcio: Early life

-Despite having completed four drug and alcohol treatment programs, ABC News stated that Curcio was spending nearly $15,000 a month on his increasing drug habit which now also included cocaine and benzodiazepines.
+Despite having completed four drug and alcohol treatment programs, in approximately 2006, prior to the armored car heist, ABC News stated that Curcio was spending nearly $15,000 a month on his increasing drug habit including benzodiazepines.

 Curcio's real estate investment business took a heavy downturn when the economy collapsed in 2008, leaving him with several homes on the verge of foreclosure and vehicles near repossession among other outstanding personal debts.

 Brink's robbery

 For three months, Curcio observed a Brink's armored car as it made deliveries to the Bank of America branch in Monroe.
 He took notes of the schedule, diagrammed locations of the bank's cameras, and noted the armored car's blind spots.
-He also estimated how much money was being transferred to the bank and how much was being removed via ATMs.

 He considered police protocol in responding to robberies and the location of the bank and decided on using a local creek to escape.

 After weeks of hand-dredging the creek in Woods Creek and a failed practice attempt at using a jet ski for the getaway, he changed his approach and created a cable pulley system to quickly pull himself, and large bags of cash, upstream using a connected canvas-wrapped inner tube.
 Curcio's planning culminated with an advertisement he placed on Craigslist a few days before the robbery.
 The online ad sought 15 to 20 workers for a fictitious city cleanup project, promising $28.50 an hour.
 The laborers were told to wear jeans, a blue shirt, work shoes, and a yellow safety vest.
 The ad also told the applicants they needed to bring safety goggles and a painter's mask.
 The ad directed them to meet in the Bank of America parking lot at the exact time Curcio planned to rob the armored car.